thomaslaber/netlify/content/post/2019-05-10_Azure_Functions.md

 draft: false
 ---

-This blogpost will demonstrate how to set up Azure functions with some Python code.
-More precisely, it will show how to call a azure function, add a parameter that specifies the name of the file that will be read and stored into a database.
+This blogpost will demonstrate how to set up Azure Functions with some Python code.
+More precisely, it will show how to call an Azure Function, add a parameter that specifies the name of the file that we want to read from and store that information in a database.
+Between reading and storing we have the chance to execute any python code we want.
+As long as it stays below the 30 min threshold :)

 ## Setup

-<a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function" target="_blank">Microsoft Tutorial: Create your first function in the Azure portal</a>
+Most of the setup code is directly taken from here: <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function">Microsoft Tutorial: Create your first function in the Azure portal</a>
+As soon as the typos start, it is my code and tutorial again :)

 Before you start, you must have the following: